 Section II.
+Program Information

-Program Information Number of student in the regular teacher education preparation program Total number of students admitted into teacher preparation, all specializations, in academic year 2006-2007 344 Information about supervised student teaching Number of students in supervised student teaching in academic year 2006-2007 93 Number of faculty members who supervised student teachers: (1) Full-time faculty in professional education 2 (2) Part-time faculty in professional education, but full-time in the institution 10 (3) Part-time faculty in professional education, not otherwise employed by the institution 10 Total faculty student teaching supervisors 22.
-Student teacher/ faculty ratio 4.23/1 The average number of student teaching hours per week required 40 The total number of weeks of supervised student teaching required 14 Average total number of student teaching hours required 560 329 Information about state approval or accreditation of teacher preparation programs Is your teacher education program currently approved or accredited by the state?
-Yes as low-performing by the state (as per Section 208(a) of the HEA of 1998)?
+Number of students in the regular teacher education preparation program Total number of students admitted into teacher preparation, all specializations, ir academic year 2008-2009 1 370 academic year 2000-2007 570 Information about supervised student teaching Number of students in supervised student teaching in academic year 2008-2009 101 Number of faculty members who supervised student teachers: (1) Full-time faculty in professional education 2 (2) Part-time faculty in professional education, but full-time in the institution 6 (3) Part-time faculty in professional education, not otherwise employed by the institution 9 Total faculty student teaching supervisors 17 Student teacher/ faculty ratio 5.94/1 The average number of student teaching hours per week required 40 The total number of weeks of supervised student teaching required 14 Average total number of student teaching hours required 560 Information about state approval or accreditation of teacher preparation programs Is your teacher education program currently approved or accredited by the state?
+Yes

+Is your teacher preparation program currently under a designation No as low-performing by the state (as per Section 208(a) of the HEA of 1998)?